konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

     NOTE: If you have pushed the image repository to `quay.io`, then in the Repository's Visibility in [quay.io](https://quay.io) `cfnodejsapp` repository's Settings, select whether you want the repository `cfnodejsapp` to be public or private so that it can be properly accessed by the Kubernetes cluster.

-4. Finally we are going to deploy the application with *kubectl apply* command using the yaml files which Move2Kube has created for us inside the `./myproject/deploy/yamls` folder.
+4. Finally we are going to deploy the application with *kubectl apply* command using the yaml files which Move2Kube has created for us inside the `./myproject/deploy/yamls` directory.

     ```console
-    scripts git:(main) $ cd ..
+    $ cd ..

-    myproject git:(main) $ kubectl apply -f deploy/yamls
+    $ kubectl apply -f deploy/yamls
     deployment.apps/cfnodejsapp created
     service/cfnodejsapp created
     ingress.networking.k8s.io/myproject created